maim-lain/schooloflust/quests.md

 <br>
 <br>

+**Note:**
-Let me know if you think all the quests should have the spoiler dropdown arrow or not pls.
+Let me know if you think I should use or not use the spoiler dropdown format for all the quests.
+This avoids spoilers but it might be annoying to have to keep clicking the arrows so idk.

 ## Sofia's Unusual Request:
 **Description:**